brugal/wolfcamql/README-wolfcam.txt

 -------------------------------------------------------------------------------
 Installation:

-unzip wolfcamql*.zip anywhere you would like.
+Unzip wolfcamql*.zip anywhere you would like.
 You do not have to, and it's not recommended to, install into quakelive's directory.

-Copy the quakelive paks into baseq3
+Copy the quakelive paks into baseq3.

+To auto-download steam workshop maps for demo playback you should install steamcmd from https://developer.valvesoftware.com/wiki/SteamCMD and set its location in the fs_steamcmd variable.

 If you want to use the same maps that an older demo was recorded with you can copy over files that start with qz (ex: qzteam1.pk3, qzdm6.pk3) from an older quakelive baseq3/ into wolfcam's baseq3/ .
 Otherwise, it will use the new maps with old demos.

 ------------------------------------------------------------------------

+If you want to use steam workshop gibs you need to copy workshop_gibs.pk3 into wolfcam-ql/.

-If you'd like to have quake3 gibs and blood, you need to copy the following files from quake3's pak0.pk3:
+Alternatively, if you'd like to have the original quake3 gibs and blood, you need to copy the following files from quake3's pak0.pk3:

 First copy: